-Role Requirements

-Staff Undertake regular safeguarding and child protection training at induction.

-Read and ensure understanding of the following:

-child protection and safeguarding policy

-behaviour policy

-staff code of conduct

-whistleblowing procedures

-role of the DSL

-attendance policy

-Online safety policy

-Staff must understand the academy's safeguarding systems and their responsibilities and must be able to identify signs of possible abuse, neglect, and exploitation.
-Training will be updated annually and will be in line with advice from our Local Safeguarding Partners.
+Role Requirements Staff Undertake regular safeguarding and child protection training at induction.
+Read and ensure understanding of the following: Staff must understand the academy's safeguarding systems and their responsibilities and must be able to identify signs of possible abuse, neglect and exploitation.
+Training will be annually updated and will be in line with advice from our Local Safeguarding Partners.

 All staff are responsible for ensuring that their individual understanding of safeguarding is always up to date and must be aware of who they should approach with concerns or questions.

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children susceptible to being drawn into

-terrorism and know how to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children susceptible to being drawn into terrorism and know how to challenge extremist ideas.
 All staff training will follow the trust Staff Safeguarding CPD (Continued Professional Development) Plan as a minimum expectation.
 Additional bespoke training will be coordinated by an academy as required (i.e., in line with local circumstances).
-Governors Staff in 'governance' roles (including the Education Directorate Team/National Directors/Trustees) will receive safeguarding training from the National Safeguarding Director that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place at academies are effective and support the delivery of a robust whole school approach to safeguarding.
-DSL and Deputy/Deputies Ensure staff receive regular safeguarding and child protection updates (for example, through emails, e-bulletins, and staff meetings), at least termly.
+Staff in 'governance' roles (including the Education Directorate Governors Team/National Directors/Trustees) will receive safeguarding training from the National Safeguarding Director that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place at academies are effective and support the delivery of a robust whole school approach to safeguarding.
+DSL and Ensure staff receive regular safeguarding and child protection updates (for Deputy/Deputies example, through emails, e-bulletins, and staff meetings), at least termly.
 The DSL and Deputy/Deputies will undertake child protection and safeguarding training at least every two years.
 Update knowledge (particularly local knowledge of safeguarding risks) and skills at regular intervals and at least annually (for example, through ebulletins, meeting other DSLs (Designated Safeguarding Lead), or taking time to read and digest safeguarding policy documents and national updates).
-Academy leaders Undertake Prevent awareness training.
-Staff will be made aware of the specific needs of vulnerable children.
+Undertake Prevent awareness training.
+Academy leaders Staff will be made aware of the specific needs of vulnerable children.
 Notably, social-worker children (SWC), those with SEND, those with relevant health conditions and young carers.
 This will include the additional safeguarding risks.
 For SEND that includes assumptions that indicators of possible abuse relate to the child's condition without further exploration; being more prone to child-on-child abuse; being disproportionally impacted by child-on-child abuse without showing any signs; lacking cognitive understanding (e.g., the difference between fact and fiction for online content) and communication barriers in managing/reporting these challenges.
 Pupils The academy will ensure all pupils develop their knowledge and understanding of all safeguarding areas in an age-appropriate manner.
 This will be mapped out by the academy at the start of each academic year and may take the form of assemblies, PSHE (Personal Social and Health Education) sessions, off-curriculum days, notice boards, displays, posters or bespoke sessions from external providers.
 Where necessary, the academy will be responsive to local context and circumstances.
 Pupils will learn how to identify and manage risks as well as how to mitigate against those risks and how to raise a concern at any time.

-9. Children Missing Education/Pupils Frequently Missing from Education
+9. Children Missing Education

-The numbers of CME will be reported on by the academy regularly and will be reviewed by the Safeguarding Lead and Education Directors.
+The numbers of CME will be reported on by the academy regularly and will be reviewed by the Regional Safeguarding Lead and Education Directors.
 Any concerns will be immediately addressed (i.e., asking about the steps being taken to trace and track the movement of CME pupils and actions being taken to ensure their safety).
 All our academies will adhere to the E-ACT Safeguarding Attendance Process.